MicrosoftDocs/architecture-center/docs/web-apps/guides/multi-region-app-service/multi-region-app-service-content.md

 If RA-GZRS isn't available, configure the account as [RA-GRS](/azure/storage/common/storage-redundancy#geo-redundant-storage).

-Both RA-GZRS and RA_GRS have an [RPO of about 15 minutes](/azure/storage/common/storage-redundancy#redundancy-in-a-secondary-region).
+Both RA-GZRS and RA-GRS have an [RPO of about 15 minutes](/azure/storage/common/storage-redundancy#redundancy-in-a-secondary-region).

 For more information on designing your applications to take advantage of geo-redundant storage, see [Use geo-redundancy to design highly available applications](/azure/storage/common/geo-redundant-design).